-- what you say and do, threatens you. - 4.
-Is violent - has a history of fighting with parents, siblings, friends, has a bad temper, brags about mistreating others. owns or uses weapons. - 5.
-Pressures you for sex - thinks women are sex objects, tries to manipulate you or make you feel guilty ("if you really loved me you would..."), moves the relationship along too guickly. - 6.
-Blames you when they treat you badly - says you made them do it. - 7.
-Has a history of bad relationships and blames everyone else for their problems. - Abuses drugs or alcohol; may pressure you to do the 8. same. - 9.
+- 1. Is jealous and possessive towards you - doesn't want you to spend time with your friends, checks up on you, won't accept breaking up or not seeing them all the time. - 2.
+Is bossy - tries to control who you see and what you do. criticizes what you wear, wants to make all the decisions, gives orders, doesn't take your opinions seriously. - 3.
+Is scary - makes you worry about how they will react to what you say and do, threatens you. - 4.
+Is violent - has a history of fighting with parents, siblings, friends, has a bad temper, brags about mistreating others, owns or uses weapons. - 5.
+Pressures you for sex - treats you as a sex object, tries to manipulate you or make you feel guilty ("if you really loved me you would..."), moves the relationship along too quickly. - Blames you when they treat you badly says you made them 6. do it. - 7.
+Has a history of bad relationships and blames everyone else for their problems. - 8.
+Abuses drugs or alcohol; may pressure you to do the same. - 9.
 Believes men should be in control and powerful and that women should be passive and submissive. - 10.
 Has caused your friends and family to be concerned for your safety and to warn you about them.

 These are some early warning signs of abuse and should not be ignored.
-If you answered "Yes" to one or more of the questions. your relationship may be an unhealthy one with the potential to become violent.
+If you answered "Yes" to one or more of the questions, your relationship may be an unhealthy one with the potential to become violent.

 Speak to a counsellor or someone you trust.
-You can call Nova Vita Domestic Violence Prevention Services' Crisis Line (519-752-HELP) any time of the day or night to talk to someone who understands and who can help.
+You can call Nova Vita Domestic Violence Prevention Services' Crisis Line 24-hour crisis and support line 519-752-4357 24-hour text and online chat 519-752-4357 or www.novavita.org/chat any time of the day or night to talk to someone who understands and who can help.
 You don't have to feel embarrassed or ashamed.
 Asking for help may be the first step in making your life better.

-The Sexual Assault/Domestic Violence Care Team at the Brantford General (a team of skilled nurses available 24/7 accessed through the emergency department, will respond promptly) can offer you comprehensive, confidential care if you have been abused by your present partner, past partner, present or past boyfriend/girlfriend.
+The Sexual Assault/Domestic Violence Care Team at the Brantford General (a team of skilled nurses available 24/7 accessed through the emergency department, will respond promptly) can offer you comprehensive, confidential care if you have been abused by your present partner, past partner, present or past boyfriend/ girlfriend.
 Identify to the triage nurse that you are there because of domestic violence and they can activate the team.
 Options for care: Emotional support, Forensic documentation and photos of the injuries you are presenting with, safety planning, and discharge to a safe environment.
 Follow up appointment within 48-72 hours to re-document injuries, further safety planning, support, and referrals to community agencies.
 Because you are presenting with injuries a physician will assess and medically clear you before discharge.
 You have the choice of immediate police involvement or have all documentation stored until if or when you are ready to involve police.
 At times this may take several visits until you are ready to involve police but your history of events has been stored safely.
 Involvement of police at any point is your choice to make.
 Your trust and confidentiality is important to us.